 For a business, you need to also consider whether they have to be a certain type of business e.g. a business with an account with the promoter or who purchases XXX products from the promoter.

-If you are opening entry to employees of the promoter or a particular business, you must be quite specific as to which employees may enter.
+If you are opening entry to employees of the promoter or a particular business, you must be quite specific as to which employees may enter the competition.
 If this is a big company, and entry is restrictions to members of one particular office or department or only a certain type of employee (e.g. sales staff), this needs to be included in your terms.

 Where you award a prize, fringe benefit tax may be required to be paid by the winner’s employer.
 Therefore if you are asking employees of a third party company to enter, ensure you first obtain permission from the third party company owner and flag to them they may be liable for fringe benefit tax (or let them know you will cover this tax, if it applies).